-There are a number of services that an accountant can do to help manage the financial information of a small business, especially startups with small business clients.
+There are several services that an accountant can do to help manage the financial information of a small business, especially startups with small business clients.
 The accurate setup of a new company is particularly essential for relying on baseline financial statements to make efficient business decisions.

-Some popular services provided by bookkeeping and accounting firms include accounts receivable, accounts payable, bank reconciliation, credit sales reconciliation, financial statement preparation and preparation of accounting write ups.
-Additional services offered by bookkeeping firms include payroll, small business tax preparation and loan package preparation.
+Some popular services provided by bookkeeping and accounting firms include accounts receivable, accounts payable, bank reconciliation, credit sales reconciliation, financial statement preparation, and preparation of accounting write-ups.
+Additional bookkeeping services offered by bookkeeping firms include payroll, small business tax preparation, reconciliation of bank accounts, and credit card statements.
 Bookkeeping firms may handle clients’ basic accounting tasks before submitting the information to CPA firms for more complex tasks.
-Bookkeeping services include, task reporting, financial analysis, year-end tax projection

 Tax Accounting Services

-The most common reason a small business will use an accounting firm or CPA for is to file year-end tax returns.
-While an important service, there are several services that accountants and bookkeepers can provide a business owner, even virtual bookkeeping services and online bookkeeping services such as Quickbooks Online, Quickbooks Live, and mobile apps.
-These can help save time and make sure the job is done right such as tax reporting rules and deadlines for sales tax, payroll tax, 1099, income taxes and more.
+The most common reason a small business will use an accounting firm or CPA is to file year-end tax returns.
+While an important service, there are several small-business accounting services that accountants and bookkeepers can provide a business owner, even virtual bookkeeping services and online bookkeeping services such as Quickbooks Online, Quickbooks Live, and mobile apps.
+These can help save time and make sure the job is done right, such as tax reporting rules and deadlines for sales tax, payroll tax, 1099, income taxes, and more.